Please join Lisa's private mailing list for the latest news

 Other areas I work in include film consultancy; one of the films is listed on IMDb.
 I'm also an ambassador for The Goodwill Treaty, which was founded by Nobel Prize nominee Bryant McGill.
 I was awarded Doctor of Philosophy in Humanities by Moffett University in 2009.

-The International School of Canine Psychology provides courses for dog-owners who are interested in acquiring a deeper understanding of their dogs, and a diploma course for students who wish to pursue a career with dogs.
+The International School of Canine Practitioners provides courses for dog-owners who are interested in acquiring a deeper understanding of their dogs, and a diploma course for students who wish to pursue a career with dogs.
 Online talks and seminars are sometimes open to the general public.

 The Dog Helpline supports and advises dog owners and rescue organisations all over the world.